Moss1019/sql_tool/readme.md

 Use the commands presented by the Python script

 - 1 - Download the antlr jar file
+- 2 - Generate Java classes that form the parser
+- 3 - Compile Java code to create the language app
-- 4 - Run the language app on the definition file
+- 4 - Run the language app on the 'definition' file

-The other options are used when generating a new parser from another grammar (g4) file and to compile the Java code that forms the language app
+# Planned features
+- generate classes to allow messaging with Apache kafka
+- generate HTTP related code for other front end frameworks (Angular)